-If you’ve decided that you want to quit drinking, some effective tips and strategies can help you.15,16
+If you’ve decided that you want to know how to stop drinking and quit for good, there are some effective tips and strategies that can help you, including:15,16

 - Learn how to say no. If drinking has been a big part of your life, you are likely to encounter situations where alcohol is present, and you might be offered a drink.
 Plan for these instances.
 Ask a friend to role play with you and request a non-alcoholic drink instead.

 - Find ways to occupy your time.
 Replace alcohol-centered activities with healthier pursuits, such as exercise, catching up with old friends, or learning a new skill.

 - Stay away from high-risk situations.
 Identify trigger situations and avoid them if possible.
 If you can’t, bring a supportive friend or family member to help you cope with temptation.